RCD Protection

 Are RCDs expensive to fit?

 An RCD is a life-saving device that is fitted to your electrical circuits.
-They are not expensive to install, and could save your life.
+They are not expensive to install, and could potentially save your life.

 Contact us at Niman Electrical,